SpecialistLinuxTraining/linux-debug-training/Slides/source/linux-debug-training-part-2.md

 - In module five we took a look at tracing in Linux.
 We covered userspace tools like strace, ltrace, uprobe and perf.
 We also looked at kernel space tools like Kprobe, Perf, ftrace, eBPF, and LTTng.

 - In module six, we explored profiling in Linux looking at tools like massif, heaptrack and memusage to profile memory.
 We looked at data visualization tools like flame graphs and histograms.
 We investigated the use of callgrind, cachegrind and perf-stat for CPU and hardware profiling.
 We will also looked at stacktrace profiling using eBPF profile, gprof and sysprof.
 - In the seventh and final module we took a detailed look at Kernel debugging.
 We reviewed the various debugging related Kernel configuration options.
-We investigated Kernel OPPS, reviewed logging and SysRq, and demonstrated the use of tools like KGDB.
+We investigated Kernel OOPS, reviewed logging and SysRq, and demonstrated the use of tools like KGDB.
 We showed Kernel recovery using Kexec and Kdump.
 And we also examined many of the new suite of sanitizer tools that have emerged in recent years like: UBSAN, KCSAN and KASAN.

 ---